 Based on a novel by A.B.
 Guthrie (Shane, The Big Sky) and shot by master landscape cinematographer William H. Clothier (Fort Apache, The Track of the Cat), The Way West is possibly a big screen epic ten years too late, with the added soap opera elements of frank sexuality, infidelity, violent “frontier justice”, and not one but two slain children offering increasingly diminishing screen returns… until even the dramatic death of visionary villain Tadlock at story’s end, rope-cut off a steep cliff by one of the victims of his stiff-necked ways, yields little more than a screen shrug.

-Director Andrew V. McLaglen, son of actor Victor McLaglen and former assistant to his godfather John Ford, beginning with The Quiet Man (1952), and continuing through his directing career with many of Ford’s collaborators like James Stewart (in The Rare Breed and Shenandoah ) and John Wayne (including McClintock! , The Undefeated , Cahill U.S. Marshall ), was really the last filmmaker continuing the Ford, Howard Hawks, Raoul Walsh, William Wellman tradition of “manly epics”– stretching the way west back to D.W.
-Griffith himself – but rarely distinguished himself in terms of the storytelling prowess and character development of his filmmaking forbears.
+Director Andrew V. McLaglen, son of actor Victor McLaglen and former assistant to his film godfather John Ford, on The Quiet Man (1952), and continuing through his directing career with many of Ford’s collaborators like James Stewart (in The Rare Breed and Shenandoah ) and especially John Wayne (including McClintock! , The Undefeated , Cahill U.S. Marshall ), was really the last filmmaker continuing the Ford, Howard Hawks, Raoul Walsh, William Wellman tradition of “manly epics”– stretching the way west back to D.W.
+Griffith himself – but as a director often comes off curiously detached from his stories and their presentation.
 As with many of the director’s other films, there’s plenty to look at through this Frontier Western’s 122-minute running-time, but Westerns fans have probably seen much more involving and compelling iterations of this story countless screen times before.